lschlesinger/fairbundled/docs/README.md

 - Routes (1st Level) are defined in `routes.js`
 - Endpoints (2nd Level) are defined in respective `routeX.routes.js` file in  `/routes` folder; in these files, the mapping of the endpoint to HTTP verbs and controller functions is done

+### Middleware

+Middleware functionality checks the request before data is sent back from the backend.
+More precisely, it is checked whether the user's token exists (user receives JWT token after login) and is still valid (`checkAuthentication`).

+Furthermore, depending on the request, it is also checked whether a `MunicipalityId` or `SupplierId` is present in the token (`checkMunicipality`, `checkSupplier`).
+These Ids are encoded in the user's JWT token after log in as registered municipality or supplier respectively.

 <!-- FRONTEND URLS -->